-- (1) The provider must, when giving a competency declaration that is signed for the provider by a person mentioned in subsection (2), ensure that- - (a) the person is a nominated person; and - (b) the person's authority to sign a competency declaration has not been cancelled or surrendered, or is not suspended, under section 86A(2). - (2) For subsection (1), the person is- - (a) if the provider is a corporation-an officer or employee of the provider; or - (b) if the provider is an individual or an entity other than a corporation-a person other than the provider.
+- (1) The provider must, when giving a competency declaration that is signed for the provider by a person mentioned in subsection (2), ensure that the person is a nominated person. - (2) For subsection (1), the person is- - (a) if the provider is a corporation-an officer or employee of the provider; or - (b) if the provider is an individual or an entity other than a corporation-a person other than the provider.